riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs.md

 And that's it!
 User's can now edit, add and rank animals.

 ##Summary
-Although a contrived example (heck we don't even have seperate lists of animals for different user's), we see that using Modal within Meteor is pretty simple and furthermore adding nice UI elements such as drag and drop can also be accomplished without too much effort.
+Although a contrived example (heck we don't even have seperate lists of animals for different user's), we see that using Modals within Meteor is pretty simple.
+Likewise adding nice UI elements such as drag and drop can also be accomplished without too much effort.

-Thanks for reading and hope you found this post useful, feel free to hit me up with any comments or questions below, thanks again!
+Thanks for reading and hope you found this post useful!